mtl-brainhack-school-2019/teaching/schedule_week4.md

 tables, etc. about their results but no formal presentation.
 Discussion will be about the content of the results and their presentation.

-<b>Slide clinic</b>: The slides clinic will be a 1 or 2 hour activity where groups of 5 students
+<b>Presentation clinic</b>: The presentation clinic will be a 1 or 2 hour activity where groups of 5 students
 or less will discuss the current status of their project presentation, under the supervision of an instructor.
 It will be an opportunity for students to receive feedback on their presentation ahead of the final one.
 The instructors will also